Overview of Warehouses¶

 To facilitate querying immediately after a session is initiated, Snowflake supports specifying a default warehouse for each individual user.
 The default warehouse for a user is used as the warehouse for all sessions initiated by the user.

-Default Warehouse for Clients/Drivers/Connectors¶
+Default Warehouse for Client Utilities/Drivers/Connectors¶

 - SnowSQL supports both a configuration file and command line option for specifying a default warehouse.